BE.7Climate Action Fund Program & Staff

 - 02/02/2024

-Awarded: Energy Efficiency Conservation Block Grant from the U.S. Department of Energy
+Submitted, Awarded: Energy Efficiency Conservation Block Grant from the U.S. Department of Energy

 - 01/12/2024

-Submitted, Not Awarded: Technical Assistance for Energy Equity
+Submitted, not awarded: Technical Assistance for Energy Equity

 If awarded, this will provide valuable expert Technical Assistance to further our goals for energy equity for renters.
 Unfortunately, the City was not awarded this grant.